Desu42/Library/README.md

 - send sms/email to student to return their books - DONE
 - find books by publication name/ author name - DONE

+# Needs polishing

+- add borrow limit to a person